xgeoff/clearhealth/pages/concierge-integration.md

 | **ClearHealth + DPC**     | HDHP + direct primary care partner | $450          |
 | **ClearHealth Concierge** | HDHP + premium concierge network   | $600–700      |

-You could easily market this as **“modern coverage for people who actually value their doctor.”**

-Would you like me to show how this could be **structured contractually and marketed** — e.g., what the agreements look like between ClearHealth, a concierge practice, and the member (and how to keep it HSA-compliant)?